HackYourFuture/Assignments/README.md

   46:10  error  'selectRandomly' is defined but never used  no-unused-vars
 ```

 Style errors do not prevent your code from running correctly.
-However, leaving them in is simply a bad practice and may lead to trouble ahead for other developers looking at your code that unfamiliar with your thinking.
+However, leaving them in is simply a bad practice and is a recipe for trouble ahead for other developers looking at your code in the future.

 **\*\*Spell Checker Report\*\***